Kidney Stones -- Child

 - Foreign material in the urinary tract (eg, catheter)

-- Sudden, severe pain in the side of the body or mid- or lower back
+- Sudden, severe pain in the side of the body or mid- or lower back when it moves

 - Pain in the belly or groin area